Research carried out by the Literacy Trust has found that author visits to schools can do wonders for pupils’ literacy

 I am a Literacy Champion for Read On Nottingham, and enjoy any opportunity to encourage passion for reading and writing.
 I’m available for school visits, festivals and other events all around the world, virtually or in person.

 I offer an hour-long presentation that includes

-- a look at the inspiration behind Scavengers (real-life landfill communities and an abandoned industrial complex, among other things)
+- a look at the inspiration behind Scavengers or The Memory Thieves

 - a short reading

 - a Q&A session.

-The themes touched upon include waste and recycling; nature and wildlife; rules, curiosity and bravery; and the strangeness of “normal” things.
+Themes touched upon include waste and recycling; nature and wildlife; rules and curiosity; the strangeness of “normal” things; inspiration and worldbuilding; the importance of sharing feelings.
 I’m more than happy to talk about the writing process, e.g. during Q&A.

 For the presentation, I’ll need facilities to present some Powerpoint slides, along with a microphone or other suitable amplification, if necessary for the venue.